gbeced/pyalgotrade/doc/mtgox_tutorial.rst

     .

 and it will take some time since Mt.
 Gox API returns no more than 1000 trades on each request.
-The CSV files will have 3 columns:
+The CSV files will have 4 columns:

- * The trade identifier (which is in fact the trade timestamp in microseconds)
+ * The trade identifier (which is in fact the trade timestamp in microseconds).
- * The price
+ * The price.
- * The amount of bitcoin traded
+ * The amount of bitcoin traded.
+ * If the trade is the result of the execution of a bid or an ask.